zhangzitao/blog/_posts/2019/09/2019-09-06-don't-run-k8s-on-aws-free-host.md

 Because golang has GC, maybe the 2core 4G is the least configuration to run k8s.

-Hoping the container service could be re-write by any non-GC language such as rust.
+Hoping the container service could be re-written by any non-GC language such as rust.